-After the sanding was done, I wiped down the piano with a cleaner.
+After the sanding was done, I used a cleaner to wipe down the piano.

-I taped off everything I didn’t want painted on the piano.
+Using painter’s tape, I taped off everything I didn’t want to be painted on the piano.

-After everything was taped down, I added Amy Howard’s at Home Furniture Lacquer Primer.
-I used three cans for the piano.
+After everything was taped down (including the piano keys and foot pedals) and the prep work was done, I added Amy Howard’s at Home Furniture Lacquer Primer.
+I used three cans of paint primer for the piano.

-After the primer wax completely dry, I began with Amy Howard at Home’s Furniture Lacquer in La Grange.
+After the coat of primer was completely dry, I began with the first coat of Amy Howard at Home’s Furniture Lacquer in La Grange.

-I painted light coats and allowed them to dry in-between.
-Once dry, I sanded lightly and use a lint-free cloth in-between coats.
+I painted several light coats of paint and allowed them to dry in between.
+Once dry, I sanded lightly and use a lint-free dry rag in-between coats.

-Lacquer is tricky, but it does provide a gorgeous finish.
-You have to move slowly and carefully (but not too slowly that it drips).
+Lacquer is tricky, but it does provide a gorgeous glossy finish without paint strokes.
+You have to move slowly and carefully (but not too slowly that you have excess and it drips).

 It took patience and time (and around 4 cans), but I had a gorgeous new piano in one day.

-I had gold spray paint on hand, so I used it to add gold-dipped legs and brighten the pedals.
+I had gold spray paint on hand, so I used it for the final step to add gold-dipped legs and brighten the pedals.

-The piano has a sophisticated new look that fits perfectly in my newly designed family room!
+The piano (and piano bench) has a sophisticated new gloss paint look that fits perfectly in my newly designed family room!